 There are many ways to do psychotherapy and my goal is to tailor what I do to best fit you and your needs.
 Research has shown that clients get better more quickly if there is clear feedback about the therapy process.
 To help with this I offer every client the opportunity to complete the Outcome Rating Scale and the Session Rating Scale each session so that we can track your progress and how the therapy process feels to you.
 Some clients choose not to do this, and that is OK too.
 In the initial appointment forms I will ask you some questions about your expectations and preferences for how we work together.
 Your answers are the beginning of our collaboration in creating a therapy that will work for you.
 If you are feeling bad enough that you are considering seeking therapy it is probably a good idea to do so.
 While people do sometimes get better without therapy, it usually takes longer.
 If you are a mama, it is important to know that your mental health has a direct impact on your children’s well being.
 When mamas get better, babies have the best opportunity thrive.

-A typical session lasts 45 minutes.
+The initial evaluation is 50-60 minutes long.
+All other sessions are 45 minutes.
 60 minute sessions are available if requested.

 The fee for the first session is $170.
 All subsequent 45 minute sessions are $135.
 A 60 minute session is $180.
 A support group session is $35.